alberti-tu/man-in-the-middle/README.md

 # Man In The Middle
 This repository contains a Linux shell script to redirect LAN traffic to the local machine.
 This is known as a Man In The Middle attack and consists of poisoning the ARP tables with false information to fool the two machines.

-IMPORTANT: This script is for educational purposes only.
+**IMPORTANT: This script is for educational purposes only and the owners of the affected IP addresses must authorize the redirection of traffic through their computer.**

 ## 1. Set up